gcxchange-gcechange/spfx-ext-prob-access/README.md

 - If yes, responsible for checking if the privacy setting is set to public for that particular site
 - If yes, responsible for checking if the user logging in is a member or owner of this site
-- If no, responsible for redirecting the user to the home page
+- If no, responsible for redirecting the user to the home page Addtional Use Cases:
+- Ensure the app catalog is never redirected.
+- No redirection for new tabs or search bar accesses, except for unauthorized access to public Protected B sites.

 ## Used SharePoint Framework Version